TeyKra/Reinforcement-Learning/README.md

             - The Q-learning algorithm to learn an optimal policy for navigating the grid.
             - Epsilon-greedy exploration to explore the state-action space effectively.
         - **Objective**: Train an agent to navigate a grid world, avoid falling into holes, and reach the goal.
 The agent iteratively updates the Q-values to converge towards an optimal policy.

+3. **Reinforcement-Learning - TP3: Deep Q-Network (DQN) Implementation**
+    - This project focuses on implementing the Deep Q-Network (DQN) algorithm in the MountainCar-v0 environment.
+Unlike table-based RL approaches, DQN uses a neural network to approximate the Q-function in continuous state spaces.
+    - **Objective**: Train an agent to overcome the steep hill by leveraging deep reinforcement learning techniques.
+The agent learns to optimize its policy through iterative improvements in Q-value approximations.